 How do augmented reality apps work?

 Augmented reality basically means to know detail of anything just by looking at it through any camera device, consider a movie poster on a wall you walk past it and you want to have a look at what kind of movie that is, you take out your phone tune in any of the below-mentioned apps you can easily know what you want, the app will scan the poster using your camera and fetch related details accordingly using a database, you can view other related posters, trailers of the movie, description, summary, related articles and much more.
-The best thing about augmented reality is that it is not just limited to movie posters or event posters you can search anything basically, like a building or a monument nearby, the app will scan in and tell you its details.
+The best thing about augmented reality is that it is not just limited to movie posters or event posters you can search anything basically, like a building or a monument nearby, the app will scan it and tell you its details.
 The content is digitally tied to these images and the database is bigger than you can imagine.

 Let’s get to the top 10 apps that support augmented reality

-Google Translate: You have used Google translator many times for translation purposes but did you know that it is also an augmented reality app and one that works quite effectively its from Google after all.
+Google Translate: You have used Google translator many times for translation purposes but did you know that it is also an augmented reality app and one that works quite effectively it’s from Google after all.
 Though the app mostly works on translation services allowing you translate a board, poster, and sign etc. to your desired language.
 You just have to hold up your camera next to the sign and translate to the language you want, as easy as that.
-This app comes quite handy when travelling abroad.
+This app comes quite handy when traveling abroad.

-iOnRoad Augmented Driving: This app is made to assist drivers and it can be a great deal of help for you, the app runs in background while keeping a track of your speed and driving, it shows you alerts regarding lane change, vehicles ahead, road blocks and accidents.
+iOnRoad Augmented Driving: This app is made to assist drivers and it can be a great deal of help for you, the app runs in the background while keeping a track of your speed and driving, it shows you alerts regarding lane change, vehicles ahead, roadblocks and accidents.
 Works best if mounted on the car’s dashboard, you will have to pay $5 to get this app on your phone.

 Sunseeker: If you are a photographer who is more fan of natural lighting than studios this might come in handy for you, the app’s AR allows you to track sun’s movements typically the altitude, sunrise, sunset and elevation at your desired time intervals.
-Though it is not free but if you are a passionate photographer we don’t think you would mind spending $10 on this app.
+Though it is not free if you are a passionate photographer we don’t think you would mind spending $10 on this app.

 Star Walk: A fan of the stars?
-This is the perfect app for a casual look of the sky at the night, the app uses your GPS and sensors and thus shows you the world beyond the earth, it locates constellations, planets and stars giving you a good view of everyday changes going on in the outer space, this is a fun app to have.
+This is the perfect app for a casual look at the sky at the night, the app uses your GPS and sensors and thus shows you the world beyond the earth, it locates constellations, planets and stars giving you a good view of everyday changes going on in the outer space, this is a fun app to have.